tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 Articles have to be already published, that is, integrated into the `main` branch, so the process is applied from source to production.

+### Migration from GitHub Pages to Netlify

+GitHub pages serve only as a basic static site platform for mere repository documentation, so the next step was to move to something appropriate like Netlify, which I'm also experienced with.

 ### New Features

 Relevant new features have been developed in the meantime.